How our Food Consumption and Management Impact Climate Change

 Home / Advocacy Reports / How our Food Consumption and Management Impact Climate Change

-What we eat, how we shop for food, and the amount of food that goes to waste all have a climate impact.
+What we eat, how we shop for food, and the amount of food that goes to waste all impact the climate.

-Do you know that in New Zealand alone, each family throws away three shopping trolleys worth of food each year, imagine the amount of waste if we include all countries in the world?
-The worse thing about food waste is that it releases the heat-trapping gas called methane as it decomposes.
-Emissions from food waste alone are equivalent to 150 thousand car emission on the road (Jones, 2019).
+Do you know that in New Zealand alone, each family throws away three shopping trolleys worth of food each year?
+Imagine the amount of waste if we include all countries in the world.
+The worst thing about food waste is that it releases the heat-trapping gas methane as it decomposes.
+Emissions from food waste alone are equivalent to 150 thousand car emissions on the road (Jones, 2019).

-Food waste accounts for 10% of the greenhouse gas emissions and the United Nations estimates that that 1.3 billion tons of food a year or one-third of the world production goes to waste before it even gets to the table.
-The sad thing is amidst these food waste, 10.5% of the world population is experiencing hunger and malnutrition, while 26 per cent are obese.
-Emissions from food waste are contributing to global warming through its greenhouse gas emissions between 2010 to 2016 (A new diet, 2020).
+Food waste accounts for 10% of the greenhouse gas emissions, and the United Nations estimates that 1.3 billion tons of food a year, or one-third of the world’s production, goes to waste before it even gets to the table.
+The sad thing is, amidst this food waste, 10.5% of the world population is experiencing hunger and malnutrition, while 26 per cent are obese.
+Food waste emissions contribute to global warming through greenhouse gas emissions between 2010 and 2016 (A new diet, 2020).

-Interestingly, food waste in richer countries like the United States, Europe, China, Japan, and Australia is because of excess or out from their refrigerator.
-While in poor countries, food waste is due to poor technologies as and infrastructure that fails to gather and store food efficiently, in short even before the food reached to the consumers (A new diet, 2020).
+Interestingly, food waste in richer countries like the United States, Europe, China, Japan, and Australia is due to excess or out-of-date food.
+In poor countries, food waste is due to poor technologies and infrastructure that fail to gather and store food efficiently, in short, even before the food reaches the consumers (A New Diet, 2020).

 Imagine how much carbon emissions can be reduced by reducing food waste alone.